denivip/CKNotify/README.md

 ##Important Details
 Each alert by default will be dismissed when tapped.
 Use setTapAction: to disable/modify this behavior.

-    A duration <= 0 will cause the alert to persist forever and never be dismissed -- until tapped or removed programmatically
+A duration <= 0 will cause the alert to persist forever and never be dismissed, until tapped or removed programmatically.

 ##Types of alerts